Old Quebec and the port

 Saint-Sauveur, Saint-Roch, Limoilou and the north

 Saint-Sauveur.
 Formerly communal lands under the French regime, it wasn't until the early 19th century that development of the area got underway, notably due to the success of shipyards, the lumber trade and port activity.
 The population also increased following the great Saint-Roch fire of 1845.
 The autonomous municipality of Saint-Sauveur also experienced its own fire in 1889, when a third of the parish was consumed, and was annexed to Quebec City the same year after a referendum.
-Today, Saint-Sauveur is a district in full revitalization, with a wealth of good places to eat and drink, notably along rue Saint-Vallier Ouest.
+Today, Saint-Sauveur is a district in full revitalization, with an abundance of good places to eat and drink, notably along rue Saint-Vallier Ouest.

 Limoilou.
-This neighborhood is located north of Nouvo St-Roch, on the other side of the Saint-Charles River.
-Its name comes from the manor house where Jacques Cartier spent the last years of his life, in Brittany, western France.
+This neighborhood is located north of Saint-Roch, on the other side of the Saint-Charles River.
+It takes its name from the manor house where Jacques Cartier spent the last years of his life, in Brittany, western France.
 Originally made up of two small villages, the district subsequently opened up to urban expansion, becoming a municipality in 1893 and a district of Quebec City in 1909.
 The 2002 merger of Lairet, Maizerets and Vieux-Limoilou created the borough of Limoilou.
 The latter is considered the Quebec equivalent of Montreal's Plateau Mont-Royal.
 In fact, today it's inhabited by a rather young and trendy population.
 You'll find great little restaurants, cafés and boutiques of all kinds, especially on3rd Avenue.
 For sunbathing, the Anse-à-Cartier park on the banks of the Saint-Charles River is the place to be.
 A linear park (32 km) follows this river, linking the Old Port to Lake Saint-Charles, via Wendake.

 Sainte-Foy, Sillery and Cap-Rouge